chinmayto/aws-eks-kubernetes-storage-volumes/k8s-manifests/EFS-storage/README.md

-# Implementing Amazon EFS Storage with EKS using Terraform and Kubernetes Manifests
+# Kubernetes Storage Playlist - Part 2: Implementing Amazon EFS Storage with EKS using Terraform and Kubernetes Manifests

 In this blog, we will walk through how to integrate Amazon Elastic File System (EFS) with Amazon Elastic Kubernetes Service (EKS) using Terraform for infrastructure provisioning and Kubernetes manifests for workloads.